-Ashley has been with Johnson & Johnson for more than 20 years and has served in leadership roles in Consumer and Medical Devices.
-She is a Credo-based leader who has delivered above-market performance for all four multi-billion-dollar, global companies she has led, and she is particularly adept at designing turnaround strategies for mission critical businesses.
+Ashley has been with Johnson & Johnson for more than 20 years and has served in leadership roles with increasing scope and responsibility in J&J’s Consumer and Medical Devices sectors.
+She is a passionate people and performance-based leader who has delivered above-market results for all four multi-billion-dollar, global companies that she has lead.
+Ashley is especially adept and accomplished at designing and executing turnaround strategies for mission critical businesses.

 In 2006, Ashley co-led the integration of Pfizer Consumer Healthcare into McNeil, the largest acquisition Johnson & Johnson had done to date.
-She delivered above-market results for the company’s global over-the-counter business, while advancing patient access through key innovations like the first-of-its-kind switch of Zyrtec to OTC status.
-In 2009, as the Worldwide President of Ethicon, Ashley ran the global wound management business and grew leadership share in sutures and hernia care while advancing key innovations.
-She is a multifaceted leader, at home in operating rooms around the world, successful in leading consumer-facing brands and a proven architect of creating winning teams, strong innovation pipelines and future-forward business models.
+She delivered above-market results for the company’s global over-the-counter (OTC) business, while advancing patient access through key innovations including the first-of-its-kind transition of Zyrtec to OTC status.
+In 2009, as the Worldwide President of Ethicon, Ashley ran the global wound management business and grew leadership share in sutures and hernia care while advancing critical, patient-centered innovations.
+She is a multifaceted leader who has been in and understands operating rooms around the world and has achieved significant success building consumer-facing brands.
+Ashley is also a proven architect of creating winning teams, strong innovation pipelines and future-forward business models.

-In her most recent role as Company Group Chairman for Johnson & Johnson Vision and a member of the Management Committee, Ashley and her team redefined Johnson & Johnson’s position in Eye Health, one of the largest and most underserved need areas in health care today.
+Prior to her current role, Ashley was Company Group Chairman for Johnson & Johnson Vision and a member of the Medical Devices Management Committee.
+Ashley and her team redefined Johnson & Johnson’s competitive position in Eye Health, one of the largest and most underserved need areas in healthcare today.
 Ashley prioritized business transformation through digital technology, delivering world-class patient experiences in both online and offline environments.
-Under her leadership, the Vision team consistently delivered above-market growth and established a robust cadence of product innovation while developing new business models to meet changing market needs.
+Under her leadership, the J&J Vision team consistently delivered above-market growth and established a robust cadence of product introductions, while developing new business models to meet changing market needs.

-Ashley’s accomplishments have been recognized by numerous business and philanthropic organizations.
-She was recognized in Fortune magazine’s 2019 list of the “Most Powerful Women” and was named a “Working Mother of the Year” in 2012 by Working Mother magazine.
+Ashley’s expertise, accomplishments and impact on the healthcare industry have been recognized by numerous business and philanthropic organizations.
+She was recognized in Fortune magazine’s 2019 list of the “Most Powerful Women” and was named a “Woman of Achievement” in 2020 by the National Association of Female Executives.
+Most recently, Ashley was ranked #1 on the Top 25 Women Leaders in Medical Devices list by The Healthcare Technology Report.
 Ashley serves on the Boards of The Children’s Hospital of Philadelphia and The Children’s Hospital of Philadelphia Foundation, and on the Board of Directors for AdvaMed, the leading global trade association for advancing medical technology on behalf of patients.